Academic Support Services

 Teacher Office Times: Most teachers have times when they will see students outside of SMART to offer additional help.
 Students should make a list of times when teachers are available and go see them if help is needed.

 SMART: Mandatory time for students to utilize resources that they feel would benefit them.
 Resource options include: help from a teacher, utilizing computer labs/library, working individually/in groups, or reading.
 Students need to get a SMART Period pass before SMART Period.
 Students should give the SMART Period pass to the SMART Period teacher upon entering room at beginning of SMART Period.
 The SMART Period teacher will sign the pass and return it to the student.
 The student takes the pass to the destination listed on the pass.

 Peer Tutoring: If a student needs individualized help in a specific subject, they may be able to sign up for a peer tutor.
 This would match the student with another student who can work with them one-on-one to focus on one or two particular classes.
-M, T, W 3:30-4:45 in the Library.
+M, T, W after school for 1 hour in the Library.

 Math Tutoring: This is provided by Redwood High School math teachers.
-Monday Room 263 and Tuesday Room 254 at 3:20 pm and Wednesday Room 260 at 3:30 pm, all sessions are 1 hour long.
+All sessions are 1 hour long.
 Feel free to drop in on as needed basis or come for every session.
 Help in the following math levels: Algebra Foundations, Algebra 1-2, Geometry A 1-2, Geometry 1-2.

 College & Career Center (room 111) is the place for students to find scholarships, community service postings, summer & international programs, applications for work permits, and jobs.
 Students can find current information on hundreds of colleges, universities and vocational schools in the College & Career Center.
 They can meet college admissions representatives during the fall.
 The representatives are on campus before school and during lunch periods.
 Students may use the computers in the Center to access information on careers, colleges, and scholarships, and can work on their college applications.
 Students may also checkout materials on careers and colleges.